Home Data TensorFlow Machine Learning Cookbook - Second Edition

 Getting ready

-When we start to use neural networks, we will use activation functions regularly because activation functions are a mandatory part of any neural network.
-The goal of the activation function is to adjust weight and bias.
+When we start to use neural networks, we will use activation functions regularly because activation functions are an essential part of any neural network.
+The goal of an activation function is just to adjust weight and bias.
 In TensorFlow, activation functions are non-linear operations that act on tensors.
 They are functions that operate in a similar way to the previous mathematical operations.
-Activation functions serve many purposes, but a few main concepts is that they introduce a non-linearity into the graph while normalizing the outputs.
+Activation functions serve many purposes, but the main concept is that they introduce a non-linearity into the graph while normalizing the outputs.
 Start a TensorFlow graph with the following commands:

 import tensorflow as tf